dragonfly-xyz/useful-solidity-patterns/patterns/readonly-delegatecall/README.md

 }
 ```

-Now the function that calls it (what the user interacts with) will need to anticipate that `doDelegateCallAndRevert()` will *always* revert, and need to decode its revert data to determine whether to `return` the data successfully or bubble up the data as a re-thrown revert.
-We'll call this variant `revertExec()`.
+Technically that function performs and returns all the information a user needs, but expecting and having to parse a revert is non-intuitive.
+So we'll still implement a top-level `revertExec()` function that calls `doDelegateCallAndRevert()`, decodes the revert, and either returns or throws its result, like a normal function behaves.

 ```solidity
 interface IReadOnlyDelegateCall {